335296558/vite-plugin-svgs-icons/package/README.en.md

 #### 版本描述：
-    v3.0.21 < Less than this version of the abandoned and deleted!To upgrade the new v3.0.21 Normal version
+    v3.1.0 > Upgrade the new version, replace the build tool vite v3.0.21 < Less than this version of the abandoned and deleted!To upgrade the new v3.0.21 Normal version
     v3.0.22 Optimization of the definition of internal id: adding a prefix to id